Healthy mouths

 Children with missing teeth

-The data presented were sourced from the National Child Oral Health Study 2012–14 (Do & Spencer 2016) and reflect teeth lost due to dental decay only, and therefore do not include teeth lost due to exfoliation or dental trauma (for example, as a result of injury).
+The data presented were sourced from the National Child Oral Health Study 2012–14 (Do & Spencer 2016), which included a clinical examination component, and reflect teeth lost due to dental decay only, and therefore do not include teeth lost due to exfoliation or dental trauma (for example, as a result of injury).

 Children aged 5–10 years with at least one deciduous tooth missing due to dental caries were more likely to be: